-The resource record sets collection holds the current state of the DNS records that make up a managed zone.
-You can read this collection, but you do not modify it directly.
-Rather, you edit the resource record sets in a managed zone by creating a
+A resource record set is a collection of DNS records with the same label, class, and type, but with different data.
+Resource record sets hold the current state of the DNS records that make up a managed zone.
+You can read a resource record set, but you do not modify it directly.
+Rather, you edit the resource record set in a managed zone by creating a

-To make a change to the resource record sets collection, submit a
+To make a change to a resource record set, submit a

 For example, if you have an A record that looks like this: